HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 - **Blocks**
   - Blocks page will keep the same structure and visual.
 When page loads, a request will be made to [`transactions-handler`](#reference-level-explanation/hathor-explorer-service/transactions-handler) with `blocks=1` to retrieve latest blocks.
 - **Network**
-  - Network page will keep the same structure and visual.
+  - Network page will keep the same structure and visual except that it will show Network data as a overall instead of a single node point of view.
 Whe page loads, it connects with WS subscribing to `'network'` topic for updates.
-The info shown on grey area may vary due [this issue](#unresolved-questions/updates-unicity).
 - **Statistics**
   - Statistics page will keep the sabe structure and visual except for the new Hashrate history graph.
 When page loads, a request will be made to [`statistics-history-handler`](#reference-level-explanation/hathor-explorer-service/statistics-history-handler) to retrieve hashrate history and it will connect to WS subscribing to `'statistics'` topic for updates.
 - **Tokens**